TheGhostRoot/JChat/README.md

 ### JCoreChat

 Open-source social media application with customazation and everything you need to host it without knowing how to code.
-My first atempt was the YT-Downloader, but I want to go bigger and better so Welcome to JCoreChat.
+My first atempt was the YT-Downloader, but I want to go bigger and better so Welcome to **JCoreChat**.

 **J** stands for Java, because Java will be the most used language for the project